Particular/RepoStandards/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities can be reported by [submitting an issue](https://github.com/Particular/NServiceBus/security/advisories/new) through the security tab on our nservicebus repository.
+Vulnerabilities can be reported by [submitting an issue](https://github.com/Particular/NServiceBus/security/advisories/new) through the security tab on our NServiceBus repository.